Skyscanner/backpack-android/docs/ARCHITECTURE.md

 More can be found here: https://github.com/Skyscanner/backpack-android/tree/master/decisions

 ### Theming
-- Uses default Android theming mechanism https://developer.android.com/guide/topics/ui/look-and-feel/themes
+- Uses the native Android theming mechanism https://developer.android.com/guide/topics/ui/look-and-feel/themes
 - Each themeable component exposes a global attribute that can be used to theme all instances of that component.
   - E.g. BpkChip can be themed in two ways:
     ```xml